Find everything you need from locating a person in prison to visitation information.

-1. Corrections Services oversees the assignment and care of adult offenders, including those under Probation and/or Parole supervision.
+1. Corrections Services oversees the assignment and care of adults in prison, including those under Probation and/or Parole supervision.

 2. Public Safety Services is comprised of Louisiana State Police, the Office of Motor Vehicles, the State Fire Marshal’s Office and the Highway Safety Commission.

 3. Office of Juvenile Justice is responsible for youth in juvenile detention centers or under supervision.

 Each entity reports directly to the Governor.
 The Secretary of the Department of Public Safety and Corrections oversees Corrections Services.